Austin Riley Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9, the first-best in the league.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox's 4.59 team ERA ranks 25th across all league pitching staffs.
+- The White Sox have a 4.60 team ERA that ranks 25th across all league pitching staffs.

-- White Sox pitchers combine to allow the third-most home runs in baseball (126 total, 1.4 per game).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (129 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.